 5. Computer Science Principles

 The Computer Science Principles course exposes students to a variety of computer science concepts and basic programming skills.
-Students learn about topics like data and compression, algorithms and efficiency, networking and the Internet, and computing bias.
+Along with computer programming, students learn about other topics including data and compression, algorithms and efficiency, networking and the Internet, and computing bias.
 This course also prepares students for the AP Computer Science Principles Exam offered by the College Board, providing an opportunity to earn college credit.
+As part of the College Board exam students will complete a Create Performance Task to develop their own procedures following a set of specific guidelines.

 6. Data Science with Python and Pandas